MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-migration-planning.md

 ---
-title: Plan for deployment to migrate to Power BI
+title: Plan deployment to migrate to Power BI
 description: Guidance on planning for deployment when migrating to Power BI.
 author: peter-myers
 ms.reviewer: asaxton